-The process of getting your screening is easy.
+The process of getting screened is easy.
 First, a blood sample is collected from you (and possibly your partner) and sent to a laboratory for analysis, and then the results will be returned to your doctor in about two weeks.

 Screening for the genetic health of your baby – NIPT

 After you become pregnant, you can screen for a range of chromosomal abnormalities (such as Down syndrome), using cell-free fetal DNA (cfDNA)—genetic material that is released by the placenta and is present in a woman’s blood during pregnancy.
 Before screening with cfDNA was available, options were limited and often required an invasive procedure such as amniocentesis, which has a small risk for miscarriage.
 You can now get clear, accurate screening through a simple blood draw for a noninvasive prenatal test (NIPT) like MaterniT® 21 PLUS.
 Best of all, you can have this test during your first trimester, and as early as 9 weeks into your pregnancy.

 Professional organizations that help set screening guidelines, like American College of Obstetricians and Gynecologists (ACOG), recommend noninvasive prenatal tests for all pregnant women as part of routine prenatal care.
 Rest assured, the process of screening with an NIPT is easy.
 According to Labcorp, the provider of MaterniT® 21 PLUS, after your blood sample is sent to the lab results are typically returned in five days.

 While positive results are rare, they indicate an increased risk of a baby born with a genetic disorder, yet screening tests are not diagnostic.
 Further confirmatory invasive procedures, such as chorionic villus sampling (CVS) or amniocentesis may be recommended.
 That’s why it’s beneficial to complete a non-invasive carrier screening and NIPT first.